vytenisu/redux-notification-enhancer/README.md

 ## Options

+Options can be provided as an optional object argument for `createNotificationEnhancer`.
+Object keys and values are explained in the table below:

 | Option           | Default                          | Meaning                                                                                                                               |
 | ---------------- | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |
 | throttle         | false                            | Makes sure that promises of subscribers are resolved before notifying them again.                                                     |